 NEVER, after announcing we would have chicken pot pie for supper, did my mom EVER hear these words from my lips, “Yay!!
 I’ve been craving chicken pot pie all day!”
 In all honesty, I can’t repeat the words that were mumbled under my breath after hearing that supper death-sentence.

 For those who have the same memories I’m here to realign those thoughts and catapult Chicken Pot Pie back into the center of the Comfort Food Universe where it belongs.

 Chicken Pot Pie should be the epitome of comfort food and this recipe places it there.
 It is layered with tons of flavor and warmth and has everything terrific chicken pot pie should have including a splash of white wine.

-One of my all-time favorite recipes is my Creamy Chicken Soup that I shared on The Cookie Rookie, my daughter’s terrific food blog.
+One of my all-time favorite recipes is my Creamy Chicken Soup.
 I love that soup and knew, with just a few adjustments, it would make a fantastic filling for chicken pot pie.

 Man alive, was I correct!
 This is the best Chicken Pot Pie I have ever tasted (if I ever-so-humbly say so myself).

 So, if your thoughts about chicken pot pie are less than favorable, please give this recipe a chance.
 I’m sure you will be glad you did.